douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## Code Review Checklist

-A code review checklist is a tool used by software development teams to ensure that all important aspects of the code are examined before it\'s merged into the main codebase.
+A code review checklist is a tool used by software development teams to ensure that all important aspects of the code are examined before it's merged into the main codebase.
 These checklists serve as a guide to ensure thoroughness and consistency in code reviews.
 Below, we discuss common checklist items, how to customize a checklist for a specific team, and the role of automated tools in code reviews.

 ### Common Code Review Checklist Items

 1. Code Correctness and Functionality:

-    -   Does the code do what it\'s supposed to do?
+    -   Does the code do what it's supposed to do?
     -   Are there any logical errors or bugs?

 2. Readability and Maintainability: